Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### If a list of options is set up with mapping towards the data model - what happens when the field in question changes value?

-If a field in the mapping is updated, the app-frontend will make another call to retrieve the options lsit.
+If a field in the mapping is updated, the app-frontend will make another call to retrieve the options list.
 This opens up for the possibility to dynamically show options that are tailored to the user's previously submitted data.

 ### What happens with the chosen value on a field connected to an option-list that is retrieved over again from the server side?

-If the user e.g. has chosen a muncipality from a dropdown list containing muncipalities set up with mapping on `Fylke`, then returns and changes the field `Fylke`, the answer in the muncipality list will be remowed.
+If the user e.g. has chosen a municipality from a dropdown list containing municipalities set up with mapping on `Fylke` , then returns and changes the field `Fylke`, the answer in the municipality list will be removed.

 ## Module 4 - Knowledge check: Tailored offer for IT competence